-Ellen has twenty years of executive experience in high-growth nonprofits both locally and abroad.
+Ellen has thirty years of executive experience in high-growth nonprofits both locally and abroad.
 Before coming to GMRI, she spent three years in Micronesia and the Eastern Caribbean providing management and organizational effectiveness consulting to conservation organizations through The Nature Conservancy.
-Prior to that, she served as the Executive Director for the Institute for Civic Leadership for ten years, where she honed her skills in designing and facilitating large scale organizational and community engagement processes.
+Prior to that, she served as the Executive Director for the Institute for Civic Leadership for ten years, where she provided leadership training programs and consulting services.
+She also honed her skills in designing and facilitating large scale organizational and community engagement processes.

 Ellen has a BA in Political Science from Colby College in Waterville, Maine and completed graduate courses in nonprofit management at Antioch New England.
 She has participated in a number of leadership development programs including a yearlong Adaptive Leadership program presented by the University of Southern Maine School of Business and the Kennedy School of Government at Harvard University.